OpenDataLiteracy/WSL-AMF/resources/guidelines-and-publications.md

 [Kucera et al. 2013](https://link.springer.com/chapter/10.1007%2F978-3-642-40160-2_13)- an early assessment of quality in OGD portals around the world- requested and received through ILL.

+[Veljkovic et al. 2014](https://www.sciencedirect.com/science/article/pii/S0740624X14000434).
+Assesses data.gov.
+Puts metadata completeness in a larger category of data openess and gives the portal a value of 67.5%.
+Pretty confusing paper.
+The only element they include for completeness is description.

 *From Nic*

 Data quality assessment of maintenance reporting procedures.
 (2016).
 Expert Systems with Applications, 63, [145–164.](https://doi.org/10.1016/j.eswa.2016.06.043) -Very similar to Neumaier et al but with business branch maintenance reporting.
 Technical.